Front Range Fed

 How do I prevent the shrimp from becoming soggy?

 Ugh - soggy shrimp is the worst!
 This is where the batching comes in!
-You can't crowd the pan since adding too many shrimp at once can lower the temperature of the oil causing them not to cook as well.
-Make sure to fry the shrimp in a single layer and avoid overcrowding the pan to ensure they become crispy.
+You can't crowd the pan since adding too many shrimp at once can lower the temperature of the oil, preventing the batter from becoming crispy.
+Make sure to fry the shrimp in a single layer and avoid overcrowding the pan to ensure extra crispiness.

 How do I store leftovers?